Your wellbeing is important to us. Please thoroughly read the saftey plan to be prepared in the event of an

 - If fresh food has come in contact with flood waters, throw it out

 - Do not tum on main electrical switch.
 First have the electrical system checked by a professional.

 - A flood can cause emotional and physical stress.
-You need to look after yourself and your family as you focus on cleanup and repair.
+You need to look after yourself and your family as you focus

 - Rest often and eat well.
 Keep a realistic and manageable schedule.

 - Make a list and do jobs one at a time.